SquiggleStrategy (SQUIGSTR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SquiggleStrategy Historical Price

-According to the latest data gathered on SquiggleStrategy live price page, the current price of SquiggleStrategy is 0.001108USD.
+According to the latest data gathered on SquiggleStrategy live price page, the current price of SquiggleStrategy is 0.001078USD.
 The circulating supply of SquiggleStrategy(SQUIGSTR) is

 In the past 24 hours, SquiggleStrategy has shown a price movement of